 A little perspective helps explain why.
-In the past three months, Mend Diffend found more than 2,000 malicious packages within NPM, meaning that there were more than 1,100 malicious packages that were unrelated to this campaign.
+In the past three months, Mend Supply Chain Defender found more than 2,000 malicious packages within NPM, meaning that there were more than 1,100 malicious packages that were unrelated to this campaign.
 The reality is that attackers publish malicious packages in NPM on a daily basis, and many of them use the same exfiltration methods deployed in this campaign.
 We also see many cases where obfuscation techniques are used.

 Let’s quickly take a look at dozen packages generated by four different actors over the past couple of months:

 We will start with two packages from March 30, 2022: tb3003 and colors-1.0-v-1.4.0